2022 Oregon elections

 A general election was held in the U.S. state of Oregon on November 8, 2022.
 Primary elections were held on May 17, 2022.

 Federal

 United States Senate

-Incumbent Democratic Senator Ron Wyden won re-election to a fifth term.
+Incumbent Democratic senator Ron Wyden won re-election to a fifth term.
 Wyden was first elected in a 1996 special election and reelected in 1998, 2004, 2010, and 2016.

 Six other candidates, including Republican nominee Jo Rae Perkins, ran.

 United States House of Representatives

 All five of Oregon's seats in the United States House of Representatives were up for re-election in 2022, as well as a sixth seat it gained due to the 2020 census.
 These seats were represented by four Democrats and one Republican.

 Governor

-Incumbent Democratic Governor Kate Brown took office on February 18, 2015 upon the resignation of John Kitzhaber.
+Incumbent Democratic governor Kate Brown took office on February 18, 2015, upon the resignation of John Kitzhaber.
 She was subsequently elected in the gubernatorial special election in 2016 and was re-elected to a full term in 2018.
 She is term-limited and cannot seek re-election to a second full term until 2026.

 An unprecedented 34 candidates ran in the primary elections with the eventual nominees being Democrat Tina Kotek, former speaker of the Oregon House of Representatives, and Republican Christine Drazan, the former minority leader of the Oregon House of Representatives.
-Former Democratic state Senator Betsy Johnson is running as an Independent.
-Other notable candidates included State Treasurer Tobias Read (D), former state Representative Bob Tiernan (R), Republican nominee in 2016 Bud Pierce, and Sandy Mayor Stan Pulliam (R).
+Former Democratic state senator Betsy Johnson ran as an Independent.
+Other notable candidates included State Treasurer Tobias Read (D), former state Representative Bob Tiernan (R), 2016 Republican nominee Bud Pierce, and Sandy Mayor Stan Pulliam (R).
 Pulitzer Prize-winning journalist Nicholas Kristof announced a run, but was declared ineligible by the Oregon Secretary of State's office, due to the state's residency requirements.